komzakdroid/CoroutinesFlow_and_ViewModel_Retrofit_API/README.md

-# Practice with Coroutines Flow, ViewModel and get data with Retrofit from two API
+# Practice with Coroutines Flow, ViewModel and get data with Retrofit from two APIs
- Project example for learn ViewModel, flow and Coroutines with fetching data with retrofit Api
+ Project example for learn ViewModel, flow and Coroutines with fetching data with retrofit from two Apis

 # Show data with logd on MainActivity.class onCreate() method